v-perfilev/docker-gitlab-runner/README.md

   persoff68/gitlab-runner
 ```

-Run with docker compose (don't forget to use your own url and token):
+Run with docker compose (don't forget to use your own url (optional) and token):
 ```
 docker-compose up -d
 ```